REENACTING THE GREAT WAR WITH THE 107th 107THNEWLOGO by Matthew A. Maringola

 MEMBERSHIP REQUIREMENTS

-We are not an easy unit to join.
-Our standards of authenticity must be met before an individual is permitted into the trenches.
+The 107th not an easy unit to join.
+Their standards of authenticity must be met before an individual is permitted into the trenches.
 This includes the correct uniform, equipment and weapon before an individual is considered for membership.

 Authenticity requirements are listed under the Uniform and Equipment List page of this site.
 The correct uniforms and equipment are well researched and documented on this, and other sites and all items are readily available as original or reproduction so there is no reason not to have the correct appearance.
 The unit does not have items to loan.